ArvoreDosSaberes/firmware-pi-rp2040/README.md

     WORKDIR /home/workspace
     ```

-3. Build the Docker image and tag it as `EdgeImpulse:ubuntu_focal`:
+3. Build the Docker image and tag it as `edgeimpulse:ubuntu_focal`:
     ```bash
-    docker build -t EdgeImpulse:ubuntu_focal .
+    docker build -t edgeimpulse:ubuntu_focal .
     ```

 ### Running the Docker Container